The Axis of Skiing-by John Plotz

 Climbing Difficulty: 2 minus (easy intermediate).
 From a mountaineering standpoint, the ascent route is straightforward and requires no technical climbing or ropework.
 In hard snow conditions, both an ice axe and crampons will be wanted.

-Map.
 The next gulley to the west also affords a good moderate route to ascend and descend.
-Here’s a map showing the route Plotz describes above as well as the route Coron Polley describes.
+Here’s a map showing the route Plotz describes above as well as the route Coron Polley describes in the third comment down below.

 Season.
 Even for climbers, this is best done as a snow route in spring before all the brush and boulders above Eightmile Lake melt out.